clayzermk1/mongodb-capped-tailed-benchmarks/README.md

 # MongoDB Capped Collection / Tailed Cursor Benchmarks #

+This experiment began when I decided to try and replicate the results of [R. Shtylman's work](http://shtylman.com/img/post/the-tail-of-mongodb/) with MongoDB's capped collections and tailed cursors to create a message broker.
+I noticed somewhat quickly that the official Node.js driver does not behave like the others with respect to latency of individual messages.

+The results of my tests with various producers are contained within their respective directories.

 Note: In these tests I do not measure/record memory or CPU utilization.
-I do monitor them visually using GNOME's `System Monitor`, but that's it.
+I do monitor them visually using GNOME's System Monitor, but that's it.
 I am only concerned with the performance of the various methods/drivers/etc.

 ## Environment ##